acend/container-basics-training/content/en/docs/09/_index.md

 docker rm apache-php mariadb-container mariadb-container-with-existing-external-volume
 ```

-To enable the communication between two or more Docker containers you have to use Docker network.
+To enable communication between two or more Docker containers you have to use Docker network.
 Per default there are three networks available:

 ```bash
 docker network ls